spacepy/spacepy.github.io/_sources/configuration.rst.txt

 Available configuration options
 ===============================
-enable_deprecation_warning
-  SpacePy raises :py:exc:`~exceptions.DeprecationWarning` when deprecated functions are called.
-Starting in Python 2.7, these are ignored.
-SpacePy adds a warnings filter to force display of deprecation warnings from SpacePy the first time a deprecated function is called.
-Set this option to False to retain the default Python behavior.
-(See :py:mod:`warnings` module for details on custom warning filters.)

 enable_old_data_warning
   SpacePy maintains certain databases from external sources, notably the leapsecond database used by :py:mod:`~spacepy.time`.
-By default :py:exc:`~exceptions.UserWarning` is issued if the leap second database is out of date.
+By default :exc:`UserWarning` is issued if the leap second database is out of date.
 Set this option to False to suppress this warning (and warnings about out-of-date data which may be added in the future.)